 And maybe I’m just being a nit-picky jerk.
 That’s totally possible.
 However, if you have some grand dreams of your child someday being able to go get a job in China or Taiwan with their current level of Chinese, that’s not likely.

 Their Chinese abilities are probably good for a kid learning a foreign language in an English speaking country.
 But let’s not conflate their abilities with a native kid of the same age and grade.

 It won’t even be close.

-Again, I share with you these myths not to discourage you from having your children in Mandarin Immersion programs.
+Again, I share with you these myths not to discourage you from having your children in Chinese Immersion schools.
 Like I said before, I think they’re an easy and plausible way for many families to expose their children to Chinese – as well as have their children learn the basics of the language.

 If you would like to learn more about how your child can learn Chinese, check out my book, So You Want Your Kid to Learn Chinese.
 It’s full of practical advice, detailed applications, and heavy amounts of snark.
 This book is for every parent who wants their kid to learn Chinese and is willing to supplement and provide the necessary support that their child will need.